 NewsOK.com has disabled the comments for this article.

-Hornets coach Byron Scott said Jackson received an MRI on his legs Thursday, and the results should be known today, providing answers to whether or not heâ€™ll be available for the start of the season.
+The results of an MRI Marc Jackson received on his injured legs Thursday should be known today, giving the Hornets answers as to whether or not heâ€™ll be available for the start of the season.
 ASSOCIATED PRESS